sharif-hossain-code/PassionChaser/README.md

-This is a open sourch online educatoinal platform where you can learn new skill.
+This is a open source online educatoinal platform where you can learn new skill.